hoaproject/Stream/README.md

-For the stream implementer, the `getOptions` and `getParameters` methods on the `Hoa\Stream\Context` class will be useful to respectivelly retrieve the options and the parameters, and acts according to them.
+For the stream implementer, the `getOptions` and `getParameters` methods on the `Hoa\Stream\Context` class will be useful to respectively retrieve the options and the parameters, and acts according to them.

 The concept of _options_ and _parameters_ are defined by PHP itself.